Generic Name: mifepristone (MIF-e-PRIS-tone)

 - Tell your doctor or dentist that you take mifepristone before you receive any medical or dental care, emergency care, or surgery.
 Take the Medication Guide with you if you go to an emergency room or another health care provider so they will know that you are taking mifepristone.

 - Lab tests, including human chorionic gonadotropin (hCG) levels and ultrasonographic scan, may be performed while you use mifepristone.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Mifepristone should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Mifepristone usually causes fetal death.
 In the unlikely event you have an ongoing pregnancy after treatment, birth defects may result.
-It is not known if mifepristone is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Because the effects of mifepristone on infants are not known, contact your doctor if you are breast-feeding to determine if you should discard your breast milk for a few days following treatment.